 Local SIM — Cambodian operators

-If you stay longer than a month, need to make local calls, or if your phone is not eSIM compatible, a local SIM is the most economical solution.
+If you stay longer than a month, need to make local calls, or your phone is not eSIM compatible, a local SIM is the most economical solution.
 It can be purchased at the airport, in operator shops in the city, or at newsstands.

 The three main operators